NetCrusherOrg/netcrusher-java/README.md

 * emulates network failures
 * emulates frozen connection
+* supports both TCP and UDP
-* support multiple dynamic connections through the same proxy tunnel
+* supports multiple dynamic connections through the same proxy tunnel
 * allows to check the state of connections
 * allows to filter/dump data
 * supports throttling (delay and/or throughput control)